-"Mateship is one of the central characteristics of the ANZAC spirit and it played a crucial role in helping RSL Queensland bring people together to honour our veterans this year."

-RIGHT: The crowd at Nissan Arena, Brisbane, stands as the Last Post is played.
-The Queensland Firebirds defeated Giants Netball 70-66 at the Suncorp Super Netball ANZAC Round on 23 April.
+"Mateship

+is one of

+the central

+characteristics

+of the ANZAC

+spirit and

+it played a

+crucial role in

+helping RSL

+Queensland

+bring people

+together to

+honour our

+veterans this

+year."

 MATESHIP is one of the central characteristics of the ANZAC spirit and it played a crucial role in helping RSL Queensland bring people together to honour our veterans this year.